ShreyalJ/shreyalJ.github.io/_posts/2022-09-27-Domain-Enumeration-with-PowerView-Part-1.md

 cn                : krbtgt
 ```

 Get the smartcard authentication requirements.
+Smart cards are portable storage devices with tamper-resistant that can enhance the security of tasks such as signing in with a Windows domain account.
 ```
 PS C:\Users\Administrator\Desktop> Get-DomainUser -UACFilter NOT_SMARTCARD_REQUIRED | select cn